daipe-ai/platform-docs/docs/getting-started/data-pipelines-project-setup.md

 ![](../images/pat_step2.png)

 ###2.
 Register the Daipe project creator pipeline and run it
-**Create** a new DevOps pipeline based on `.cicd/pipelines/bricksflow-project-creator` located in infrastructure repo
+**Create** a new DevOps pipeline based on `.cicd/pipelines/daipe-project-creator` located in infrastructure repo.

 ![](../images/resources_step5.png)
 ![](../images/resources_step6.png)